Hale Area Schools, local first responders, educated on active shooter situations

 Certain parts of the exercise were off limits to the general because as Vetter puts it: “We don’t want bad actors to have our entire plan.
 If they can expect us to act a certain way, they may know how we will respond.”

-One volunteer, Kim Piar, a para-pro at Tawas Area Schools Clara Bolen Elementary, seemed especially disturbed at the scenario.
+One volunteer, Kim Piar, a para-pro at Tawas Area Schools Elementary, seemed especially disturbed at the scenario.
 It seemed to run counter to her expectations.

 “When you’re in shock, you don’t think about what their actual role is.
 I understand they have to stay together and then they can only help after it’s secure.”